Sega Sports R&D

 During a re-organization, Sega's nine studios were consolidated into "four of five core operations", and the non-sports staff of Smilebit was merged into Amusement Vision.
 Smilebit became exclusively dedicated to sports titles, with the Virtua Striker series from Amusement Vision becoming attributed to Smilebit.
 When Sega and Sammy were merged into Sega Sammy Holdings, all of the studios merged back into Sega.
 Smilebit became Sega Sports R&D and developed more sport simulation games, as well as the first entry of the Mario & Sonic at the Olympic Games series.
 Later, these games were later given to CS1 and CS2 designations, and Sega Sports R&D ceased to exist.

 History

 When Shun Arai joined Sega, he desired to develop a few online projects as Sega diversified into business ventures such as home banking.
 Arai was in charge of the Sega Saturn development tools and technical support.
 Based on this, Sega asked Arai to develop an online game when Smilebit was founded.
 That title was Hundred Swords which was developed for the Dreamcast.
 Smilebit as a name was chosen to bring happiness to its users and the digital term 'bit' gives it a more serious image.

+Smilebit had about 105 employees and six lines of development, with a third of the staff coming from Sega PC.
+Other staff also joined from another Sega studio, Team Andromeda, which developed the Panzer Dragoon games for Saturn and disbanded after the third game, Panzer Dragoon Saga (1998).